Ephesians 2

 Ephesians 2 is the second chapter of the Epistle to the Ephesians in the New Testament of the Christian Bible.
 Traditionally, it is believed to have been written by Apostle Paul while he was in prison in Rome (around AD 62), but more recently it has been suggested that it was written between AD 80 and 100 by another writer using Paul's name and style.

 The 1599 Geneva Bible summarises the contents of this chapter:

-The better to set out the grace of Christ, he (Paul) useth a comparison, calling them to mind, that they were altogether castaways and aliants, that they are saved by grace, and brought near, by reconciliation through Christ, published by the Gospel.

-This chapter contains the well-known verse For it is by grace you have been saved, through faith: and this is not from yourselves, it is the gift of God.
+This chapter contains the well-known verse "For it is by grace you have been saved, through faith: and this is not from yourselves, it is the gift of God".

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 22 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: